 Thursday, December 5, 16:00-17:00

-The jointly developed Climate Resilience paper is presented by one of the MDBs specialists.
-CPI’s Executive Director, Dr. Barbara Buchner, is monitoring the panel discussion after which will consist of MDB and IDFC members who will be sharing some experiences and lessons learned about developing climate resilience metrics and how this work is complemented by additional efforts on implementing climate resilience opportunities in each institution.
+CPI’s Executive Director, Dr. Barbara Buchner, moderated a panel discussion which consisted of MDB and IDFC members who shared some experiences and lessons learned about developing climate resilience metrics and how this work is complemented by additional efforts on implementing climate resilience opportunities in each institution.

 - Arghya Sinha Roy-ADB

 Workshop – Climate finance mapping and planning: challenges and opportunities

 Co-organized by Climate Policy Initiative, the European Forest Institute, and UNDP.

 Monitoring past, present, and future public and private spending and investment patterns is essential to achieving climate mitigation and adaptation objectives.
 Such information helps measure progress, identify gaps, align flows and instruments for maximum impact and scale, and optimize the deployment of public resources in a way that can effectively and efficiently unlock private investment at the transformational scales needed.